News on your favorite shows, specials & more!

 Fending off his demons, Poe has his own battles, (alcohol, depression and anxiety) as well as a toxic relationship with an advantageous editor.
 There is some joy however, when he has a brief reunion with his siblings.
 But this happiness is short-lived as Henry succumbs to alcoholism and Rosalie becomes institutionalized.

 From there, things spiral out of control as Poe’s financial instability, addiction, and isolation plague him for the duration of his life.
-Despite everything Poe perseveres on.
-He eventually gets published in literary magazines.
-This leads to broader success as a poet and author, which leads him to becoming the recognized literary figure he is today.
+Despite everything, Poe perseveres on.
+He eventually gets published in a literary magazines which leads to broader success as a poet and author.
+This success leads him to becoming the recognized literary figure he is today.

-Clad mostly in black by Costume Designer Sarah Gene Dowling, the seven-person ensemble works together to foster an atmosphere of gloom that propels the tension.
-The colors help establish the maudlin atmosphere onstage.
+Clad mostly in black by Costume Designer Sarah Gene Dowling, the seven-person ensemble works in unison to foster an atmosphere of gloom that propels the tension. here drab is fab, as Dowlings use of black and white colors helps establish the maudlin mood onstage.

-A riveting theater experience spread over two power acts, Been’s moving production features a mix of poignant ballads and darker, more dramatic numbers, that capture the essence of Poe's gothic style.
+A riveting theater experience spread over two power acts, Been’s production features a mix of poignant ballads and darker, more dramatic numbers.
+These capture the essence of Poe's gothic style.
 The singing is extraordinary with Now Doubt, Now Pain, Discipline, A Dreadful Apparition, Life Is But A Dream, and Hush!
 Hush!
 And No More of the Madness highlighting the show.

 His fellow castmates perform a variety of roles in the production including Stephen Henley who shines in several parts, especially as Henry, Edgar’s wayward brother.
 Challenged with playing a flawed sibling with mental illness and emotional issues, he gives a no-holds-barred showing filled with kinetic intensity.